LisaHackett97/fun-space-quiz/README.md

 corrected initial; validation errorsL now issues with footer too mig and no txt on learn pg, game page, text under footer and also text wrg color* pk, was styles for 404 pg over writing corrected now

+jshint gives me a msg that emailjs is not defined.
+However if I do define it, it causes a 501 error or 405 error on live site.
+Removed the declaration.

 ### Performance and accessibility Testing

 #### Lighthouse testing